-F. Restrictions: A Monument Display shall not:
+E. Restrictions: A Monument Display shall not:

-- 1. Advertise adult or sexually oriented businesses or materials, hate speech, advertisements related to abortion or similar. - 2.
+- 1. Advertise adult or sexually oriented businesses or materials, hate speech, advertisements related to abortion, or similar. - 2.
 Advertise obscene or profane language. - 3.
 Emit any verbal or musical announcements or noises. - 4.
-Display any moving, flashing, scrolling or animated text or video. - G. Architectural requirements: The architecture of a Monument Display Feature shall incorporate visual art or architecture elements in addition to its messaging function thereby creating a unique or distinctive architectural design with approval from the redevelopment authority. - 1.
-As part of the Monument Display Feature permit application, the applicant shall submit conceptual architectural renderings elevations of the Monument Display Feature and the surrounding area and built environment in a three-dimensional software platform together with a general list of proposed building materials for review and approval by the Township. - 2.
-A Monument Display Feature design shall incorporate one or more of the following architectural elements: stone, stucco, wood, brick, ornamental iron or decorative steel. - 3.
-The Township may require a Monument Display Feature to display the name of the municipality as part of the structure. - H. Monument Display Feature permit application procedure: A Monument Display Feature application shall be submitted, reviewed and approved under the Township's standard land development requirements (Chapters 124, 138 and 154) and building permit process. - I. The site improvements/layout shall be coordinated with the Redevelopment Entity.
+Display any moving, flashing, scrolling or animated text or video. - F. Architectural requirements: The architecture of a Monument Display Feature shall incorporate visual art or architecture elements in addition to its messaging function thereby creating a unique or distinctive architectural design with approval from the redevelopment authority. - 1.
+As part of the Monument Display Feature permit application, the applicant shall submit conceptual architectural renderings elevations of the Monument Display Feature and the surrounding area and built environment in a three-dimensional software platform together with a general list of proposed building materials for review and approval by the Township.

+- 2. A Monument Display Feature design shall incorporate one or more of the following architectural elements: stone, stucco, wood, brick, ornamental iron or decorative steel. - 3.
+The Township may require a Monument Display Feature to display the name of the municipality as part of the structure. - G. Monument Display Feature permit application procedure: A Monument Display Feature application shall be submitted, reviewed and approved under the Township's standard land development requirements (Chapters 124, 138 and 154) and building permit process. - H. The site improvements/layout shall be coordinated with the Redevelopment Entity. - I. Where this Redevelopment Plan does not address any design or performance standards, then the applicable design and performance standards of the Township of Mount Laurel's Zoning and Development Regulations shall govern.